oracle-livelabs/spatial-graph/spatial/run-spatial-queries-adb/run-spatial-queries-adb.md

       ![Containment query](images/run-queries-09.png)

 2. Use SDO_INSIDE( ) to return each store with the region it's contained by.
-This is another example of using a Spatial operator to perform a join, as you did previously with SDO\_NN( ).
+This is another example of using a spatial operator to perform a join, as you did previously with SDO\_NN( ).
 Note that stores on a region boundary are not included.
 To include stores on the boundary you would use SDO\_ANYINTERACT( ).

       ```
       <copy>